apache/yunikorn-site/docs/api/scheduler.md

         submitacl: '*'
         properties:
           application.sort.policy: stateaware
+checksum: BAB3D76402827EABE62FA7E4C6BCF4D8DD9552834561B6B660EF37FED9299791
 ```
+**Note:** Updates must use a current running configuration as the base.
+The base configuration is the configuration version that was retrieved earlier via a GET request and updated by the user.
+The update request must contain the checksum of the _base_ configuration.
+If the checksum provided in the update request differs from the currently running configuration checksum the update will be rejected.

 ### Failure response

-The configuration update can fail due to invalid configuration
+The configuration update can fail due to different reasons such as:
+- invalid configuration,
+- incorrect base checksum.

-In this case the transaction will be rolled back, and the proper
+In each case the transaction will be rejected, and the proper
 error message will be returned as a response.

 **Code** : `409 Conflict`